halfer53/hexo-deployer-s3-cloudfront/README.md

   headers: {Metadata : { x-amz-meta-mykey: "my value" }}
 ```

 This will set the headers based on the fileFilter.
+Make sure all files are accounted for in the fileFilter's.
 ``` yaml
   headers: [
     {